Edgeberry/.github/profile/README.md

 <br/>
 <hr/>

-(1) Raspberry Pi™ is a reference to the products and values of the [Raspberry Pi Foundation](https://www.raspberrypi.org/).
+(1) Raspberry Pi™ is a reference to the products of the [Raspberry Pi Foundation](https://www.raspberrypi.org/).
+(2) Edgeberry™ is an Open-Source project, however, for using the Edgeberry brand, the [Edgeberry Trademark Rules & Guidelines apply](https://github.com/Edgeberry/.github/blob/main/brand/Edgeberry_Trademark_Rules_and_Guidelines.md).